Margaret6556/Margaret6556/README.md

 **My  vision is to making a positive impact in the world through meaningful startups. 🕊️ I empathize with the people I serve and the problems I solve.
 I always strive to deliver value and quality.I am a seasoned professional with real-world experience that spans multiple scenarios and economic cycles.
 I believe that experience is more valuable than anything else when it comes to solving problems and delivering results.
 That's why I am always eager to learn new skills and acquire new knowledge through micro learning.
 I have completed various certificates and programs outside of post secondary institutions that demonstrate my commitment to lifelong learning.

-On this page, you will find more information about my background, achievements, and interests.

 ## 🌱 Program and Tools that I use
 * HTML , CSS, JS
 * React, Python, OpenAI, Midjourney